Hep C (Hepatitis C)

-Hep C (Hepatitis) is is a viral liver disease.
-It is found in the blood of a person infected with hepatitis C virus.
+Hep C (Hepatitis C) is is a viral liver disease.
+It is found in the blood of a person infected with Hepatitis C virus.
 Hepatitis C was formerly called nonA-nonB hepatitis.
 There is no preventive vaccine for HCV but early diagnosis and treatment of Hepatitis C can help prevent complications such as liver cancer and cirrhosis (scarring of the liver).

 - "Baby Boomers" (people born in the United States between 1945 and 1965) are five times more likely than others to be infected with Hepatitis C. Most Boomers are believed to have become infected in the 1970s and 1980s when rates of Hepatitis C were highest.
 Many could have become infected from contaminated blood and blood products before widespread screening of the blood supply began in 1992 and universal precautions were adopted. (more)

 - Injecting drug users transfer the virus by sharing needles or "works" (i.e. drug preparation equipment) that's contaminated with infected blood.
 This includes users who have only injected once or a few times many years ago, even decades ago.

 - Intranasal drug users (i.e. cocaine use) transfer the virus by sharing contaminated straws or other equipment used for snorting.
 This also includes users who have only snorted once or a few times many years ago, even decades ago.

 - Blood transfusions or solid organ transplants recipients who received the transfusion or transplant before 1992.